sujoyrc/hindustani_raga_dataset_processing/README.md

 Singers with the following abbreviations are male:-  CC, AK, MG, MP, NM\
-Singers with the following abbreviations are female:- AG, SCh, AP, RV, SS, SM
+Singers with the following abbreviations are female:- AG, SCh, AP, RV, SS, SM Tonic per singer is present in text files in 00_data/03_singer_specific_tonic

 Following are the ragas used in the recordings.
 Some ragas are abbreviated.